DrEmpiricism/Optimize-Offline/README.md

 ## Optimize-Offline Best Practices ##

 - Before optimizing an image, read the [Module Help Topics and Optimization Details](docs/Optimize-Offline-help.md).
-- Keep the default project file stucture in its default state.
+- Keep the project file stucture in its default state.
 - Only OEM images should be used for optimization and not images that have already been modified by other scripts or programs.
 - If maintaining fully updated OEM images, it is best to integrate offline updates into the image BEFORE running Optimize-Offline.
 - Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the module or the registry while optimizations are processing.